kubeshop/testkube/docs/docs/articles/test-workflows.md

         memory: 4Gi
 ```
 ## workingDir
-By default, everything will be executed in the context of working dir from specific container.
+By default, everything will be executed in the context of `workingDir` from specific container.

-Working dir can be set globally:
+`workingDir` can be set globally:
 ```yaml
 spec:
   ...